-An asthma action plan, or management plan, is a written plan that you develop with your doctor.
-It is designed to help you take control of your asthma, so it doesn't get in the way of playing sports, working out, going to parties, or doing whatever you want to do.
+An asthma action plan, or management plan, is a written plan that you create with your doctor.
+The plan is designed to help you take control of your asthma.

 Following an asthma action plan will help you prevent flare-ups and deal with the ones you can't prevent.
-Knowing how to deal with flare-ups can keep you from having to visit the emergency department.
+Knowing how to deal with flare-ups can keep you from having to go to the ER.

 Having a written, step-by-step plan means that you don't have to memorize everything your doctor said.
 You can keep a copy with you at all times or choose to memorize key parts of it.

 Your asthma action plan will give you clear instructions so you can:

 Asthma varies from person to person, so there isn't a one-size-fits-all asthma action plan.
-Each plan will be somewhat different, but a key part of any action plan will detail what you need to do during a flare-up.
-It will tell you when you need to take your rescue medication, how much to take in different circumstances, and when it's time to call the doctor or go to the emergency department for care.
+But all action plans will say what to do if you have a flare-up.
+The plan will explain when you need to take your quick-relief medicine, how much to take in different circumstances, and when you need to call the doctor or go to the ER.

-Many action plans use the "zone system," which is based on the colors of a traffic light.
-This is the same color system used on peak flow meters.
-Action plans use symptoms, peak flow readings, or both to help you determine what zone your asthma is in:
+Many action plans use a "zone system" based on the colors of a traffic light.
+They use symptoms (and peak flow readings if you use them) to help you decide what zone your asthma is in:

 If you use a peak flow meter, the action plan's color system makes it easy to figure out which instructions apply to you.
-You'll want to put your "personal best" peak flow reading is an important measurement to include on the plan, so you'll have something to compare the new numbers to.
+You'll want to put your "personal best" peak flow reading on the plan, so you'll have something to compare the new numbers to.